simpleprofi/public/help/access/database/query-database.md

 ### Lists as input parameters

+You can define an input parameter of type `list<string>` which requires that the user enter a comma-separated list of values in the query dialog.
+The given list of values can be used in the query.
-Lists can only be used in SQL operators that take a range of values, such as `ANY` or `ALL`.
+However, note that lists can only be used in SQL operators that take a range of values, such as `ANY` or `ALL`.

-TODO: use `list<string>` as the parameter type and enter a comma-separated list of values in the query dialog.

 Select customers from a specific list of countries: